 3.25% Convertible Notes Conversions.
-During the year ended December 31, 2005, holders of an aggregate of \$57.1 million principal amount of 3.25% Notes converted their notes into an aggregate of 4.7 million shares of our Class A common stock.
-Pursuant to the terms of the indenture, the holders of the 3.25% Notes received 81.808 shares of our Class A common stock for every \$1,000 principal amount of notes converted.
-In connection with the conversion, we paid such holders an aggregate of \$4.9 million, calculated based on the accrued and unpaid interest on the notes and the discounted value of future interest payments on the notes.
-As of December 31, 2005, \$152.9 million principal amount of 3.25% Notes remained outstanding.
-Between January 1, 2006 and March 9, 2006, holders of an additional \$22.5 million principal amount of 3.25% Notes converted their notes into an aggregate of 1.8 million shares of our Class A common stock.
-In connection with the conversion, we paid such holders an aggregate of \$1.7 million, calculated based on the accrued and unpaid interest on the notes and the discounted value of future interest payments on the notes.
+During the year ended December 31, 2006, we issued an aggregate of 3,684,794 shares of Class A common stock upon conversion of approximately \$45.0 million principal amount of 3.25% Notes.
+Pursuant to the terms of the indenture, the holders of the 3.25% Notes are entitled to receive 81.808 shares of Class A common stock for every \$1,000 principal amount of notes converted.
+In connection with the conversion, we paid such holders an aggregate of approximately \$3.3 million, calculated based on the accrued and unpaid interest on the notes as of the date of conversion and the discounted value of the future interest payments on the notes.
+As of December 31, 2006, \$107.9 million principal amount of 3.25% Notes remained outstanding.
+In February 2007, holders of an additional \$44.4 million principal amount of 3.25% Notes converted their notes.
+In connection with these conversions, we issued an aggregate of 3,635,220 shares of Class A common stock and we paid such holders an aggregate of approximately \$2.0 million.